PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

 1      Job1            BackgroundJob   Running       True            localhost            Microsoft.PowerShell.Man…
 ```

-The `$!` variable in those two commands returns the job that was created with
-the command before it.

-The `&!` operator permits launching a job using an operator without any of the
+The `&` operator permits launching a job using an operator without any of the
-messages from the various streams appearing by default in the console.
+messages from the various streams appearing by default in the console (this is
+how this operator works today).

+The `$!` variable in the subsequent command returns the job that was created
+with the command before it.

 ### Fanning out to multiple background jobs and referencing the jobs with the `$!` variable